-support in the form of a reliable logistics provider As the international orders grew, Ferangeli tested out a few of cost transparency were major hindrances.
-Steve chanced upon the international shipping services provided by FedEx in 2016 and decided to give them a go.
+- As the international orders grew, Ferangeli tested out a few logistics providers.
+However, confusing processes and lack of cost transparency were major hindrances. - Steve chanced upon the international shipping services provided by FedEx in 2016 and decided to give them a go.